talon-one/talon_go/docs/NewApplication.md

 ### GetDefaultDiscountAdditionalCostPerItemScopeOk

-`func (o *NewApplication) GetDefaultDiscountAdditionalCostPerItemScopeOk() (string, bool)`
+`func (o *NewApplication) GetDefaultDiscountAdditionalCostPerItemScopeOk() (*string, bool)`

 GetDefaultDiscountAdditionalCostPerItemScopeOk returns a tuple with the DefaultDiscountAdditionalCostPerItemScope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultDiscountAdditionalCostPerItemScope

+`func (o *NewApplication) SetDefaultDiscountAdditionalCostPerItemScope(v string)`

+SetDefaultDiscountAdditionalCostPerItemScope sets DefaultDiscountAdditionalCostPerItemScope field to given value.

 ### HasDefaultDiscountAdditionalCostPerItemScope

 `func (o *NewApplication) HasDefaultDiscountAdditionalCostPerItemScope() bool`

 HasDefaultDiscountAdditionalCostPerItemScope returns a boolean if a field has been set.

-### SetDefaultDiscountAdditionalCostPerItemScope

-`func (o *NewApplication) SetDefaultDiscountAdditionalCostPerItemScope(v string)`

-SetDefaultDiscountAdditionalCostPerItemScope gets a reference to the given string and assigns it to the DefaultDiscountAdditionalCostPerItemScope field.

 ### GetKey